dougeby/IntuneDocs/intune/devices-wipe.md

 # required metadata

 title: Remove company data on devices using Microsoft Intune - Azure | Microsoft Docs
 description: Remove company data on a device or do a factory reset on an Android, Android for work, iOS, macOS, or Windows device using Microsoft Intune.
-Also delete a device from your Azure Active Directory.
+Also delete a device from Azure Active Directory.
 keywords:
 author: MandiOhlinger
 ms.author: mandia